Duchess Kate And Prince William Baby News: Online Trolls Say Third Baby A ‘Parasite,’ Not Sympathetic

 — CenterforReproRights (@ReproRights) September 6, 2017

-Many have come to Prince William and Duchess Kate’s defense, and are entirely sympathetic to Middleton.
+Many have come to Prince William and Duchess Kate’s defense and are entirely sympathetic to Middleton.
 Additionally, as stated, the majority seem thrilled that a third child will soon be welcomed.
 It’s said that the third royal baby will arrive in April of next year and bets are on regarding what gender the child will be.

 Pregnant Duchess of Cambridge Kate Middleton ‘wants home birth’ for third child https://t.co/78JOiAwCOH